-SMART MONEY TIP: Don't waste your time-or money using so-called free credit report services.
-The only truly free report is at a government site: www.annualcreditreport.com.
+SMART MONEY TIP: Don't waste time or money using so-called free credit report services.
+The only truly free report is at a government site:

 HOW TO DISPUTE AN ERROR ON YOUR CREDIT REPORT

 If you find an error on your credit report, follow these steps to dispute and possibly correct it.